Finance (International Finance) MSc

 You’ll be introduced to the latest financial theories, learn how to analyse financial matters, and consider the current challenges and issues facing financial institutions, markets and multinational corporations, such as the changing ethical and corporate responsibility issues or need for continuous improvement in a digital age, where omni-channel service and operational strategies are now essential.

-Depending on your area of interest, you will then choose whether to pursue a Banking or International Finance pathway specialisation for Semester 2.
+Depending on your area of interest, you will then choose whether to pursue a Banking or International Finance pathway specialisation.

-Essential finance topics covered in the first semester include: capital structure; investment appraisal methods; dividend policy; modern portfolio theory; valuation of financial securities; foreign exchange, interest rate and credit risk; and the existing regulatory framework.
+Essential finance topics covered include: capital structure; investment appraisal methods; dividend policy; modern portfolio theory; valuation of financial securities; foreign exchange, interest rate and credit risk; and the existing regulatory framework.

 You will learn to use mathematical and statistical analytical methods, such as matrix algebra, differential calculus, probability theory, descriptive statistics, hypothesis testing, regression analysis, forecasting and modelling volatility.